Become a Committee Member

 Assist in Finding and Electing Local Democratic Candidates

 Keep an eye out for potential candidates for local office

 Volunteer for candidates by canvassing and/or phone banking

 What are the Types of Committee Members and how does someone become a Committee Member?

 The voters in each precinct elect two CMs every four years, at the spring primary.
-The next election will be held on May 17, 2022.
+The next election will be held in May of 2026.
 Each CM serves a four-year term, and there are no term limits.

 To run for Committee, you must be a registered Democrat in the district or precinct you want to represent.
 You must also have not openly supported or donated to a Republican candidate in the prior 2 years.

 In order to be on the ballot, you must file a petition with the County, like any other candidate for office.
 MCDC provides training and assistance with this.

 Elected Committee Members have all the rights of a Committee Member as defined in the bylaws.